-Breast cancer in men is rare, but it does happen (about 1 percent of all breast cancer cases in the U.S.) .
+Breast cancer in men is rare, but it does happen (less than 1 percent of all breast cancer cases in the U.S.) .

 Men have much less breast tissue compared to women and are not routinely screened for breast cancer.

-Breast cancer screening is only recommended for some men at higher risk due to an inherited gene mutation or a strong family history of breast cancer.
+Breast cancer screening is only recommended for some men at higher than average risk due to an inherited gene mutation or a strong family history of breast cancer.

 For these men, screening may increase the chances breast cancer is found early, when the chances for survival are highest.